straightedge77/wdps2126/README.md

 ### Disambiguation and NIL
 We considered the popularity of the candidate page as well as the semantic similarity between the sentence where the entity is located and the candidate description to achieve Disambiguation.
-- Popularity: Calculate popularity rankings using the `Elasticsearch` scoring algorithm.
+- Popularity: Calculate popularity rankings using the `Elasticsearch` scoring algorithm and the number of properties of the mention from the knowledge graph.
 - Sentence similarity: Measure the difference between text and description using the `Levenshtein distance`.

 NIL: Retain results with distances < 40.